luke071/javascript-programming-with-the-lord-of-the-rings/README.md

 ### Interface Segregation Principle

 The interface segregation principle states that a class should not implement interfaces it does not use.
-In JavaScript, we can create an interface structure as a set of method signatures that a class must implement.
+In Typescript we can use interface structure to verify that a class conforms to a specific interface.

 ```ts
 class Rider {